 - Sand allows Carbon-Di-oxide from the atmosphere to reach to some depth in case of ft lime mortars and thereby improves their setting capability.

-- It is also claimed that some chemical reaction takes place between silica (SiO2) of sand grains and the constituents of the cementing materials to form a harden mass.
+- It is also claimed that some chemical reaction takes place between silica (SiO2) of sand grains and the constituents of the cementing materials to form a hardened mass.

 - A text Book of Engineering Materials by Dr. M.A.
 Aziz